tooevangelist/paysuper-docs/content/docs/payments/integration.md

 ### **Products Checkout**

-In case of using the sales methods for products such as [key-activated products, virtual items or in-game currency](/docs/payments/quick-start/#step-2-set-up-a-project) implement this sample code for a specific product:
+If you're selling such products such as [key-activated products, virtual items or in-game currency](/docs/payments/quick-start/#step-2-set-up-a-project), you can use this sample code with a defined product parameter:

 {{< tabs "products_id" >}}